 The Carnarvon and Herbert family visited regularly, taking an interest in the teaching and dispensing money and gifts.
 On June 24th 1912, the Countess visited and left 13lbs of sweets.
 Even as late as the 1950s, we received oranges at Christmas.

 After the start of WW1, on October 16th 1914, the Countess of Carnarvon and Hon Mrs Herbert asked that the girls be asked to knit socks and stockings for the troops.
 In 1915, weekly egg collections for the soldiers were reported and an 'old boy', aged 20, returned to talk to the children.
 “He has been fighting with the army in France and was wounded at Ypres.
 It was very interesting to hear an actual account of trench warfare”.
 In 1917, the ink froze in the inkwells and during the year children collected and sent 19½ lbs dandelion roots and 60lbs of sloes (presumably a war effort).
 In 1918, the education authority, known as “the office”, allowed children one and a half days a week to pick blackberries.
 The teacher noted that the village collected and sold 500lbs.
-(End)
+End of Report.

 The children had to walk to school in all weathers sometimes taking 1-2 hours each way and, for some, their school days started and finished with children’s duties on the farm.
 All lighting was by oil lamps and the school was heated by an open fire at one end and a big black stove at the other.
 During the winter, the village pound was used as a store for solid fuel (coal and coke) and children went from the school with empty buckets to fetch fuel for the stove.
 The children were given hot milk which was heated on the stove.
 Milk was readily available and was delivered around the village by hand cart for people to fill up their jugs, sometimes with freshly killed rabbits for sale which were hung over the handle bars.
 It was a time when rabbits almost completely overran the countryside and it was usual for farmers to catch over 100 rabbits in a day to try to control them.
 Indeed, it was a time when a daily so-called 'rabbit train' departed from Brushford.